College of Medicine Student Organization Fair

-Students who participated in summer research projects presented posters at the Texas A&M Health Science Center College of Medicine Summer Research Progam Poster Reception.
+Students who participated in summer research projects presented posters at the Texas A&M Health Science Center College of Medicine Summer Research Program 2015 Poster Reception.

 Pictured to the right is Kavitha Krishnan (College of Medicine student) and Crystal Perez (School of Public Health student) presenting a poster over their One Health Governmental Agencies Experience.

-On April 24, Dr. Rosina Krecek presented a "One Health Overview" to previous Texas A&M Biomedical Sciences graduates.
+On April 24, Dr. Rosina Krecek presented a “One Health Overview” to previous Texas A&M Biomedical Sciences graduates.
 BIMS Board is a new endeavor the CVM is supporting in an effort to increase current and former student engagement, increase student scholarship opportunities, and increase job and internship placement opportunities for our students.
-For more information on this endeavor, see the May 2015 Dean's Corner.
+For more information on this endeavor, see the BIMS Board site.

 The East Texas Chapter Texas Environmental Health Association (TEHA) Spring Conference took place April 20-22 in Longview, TX.
 Texas A&M One Health Program Coordinator, Merrideth Holub, and Texas A&M Masters Public Health student, Valery Roman-Cruz, presented a seminar titled “One Health – What Environmental Health Looks Like in 2025”.
 This conference invited environmental and public health officials along with faculty, staff and students from other colleges.
 Discussions on topics such as unpasteurized milk, foodborne illness investigations, childcare ordinance, and others took place.

-Dr. Krecek participated in the NIH One Health workshop titled "Integrating the Veterinarian Scientist into the Biomedical Research Enterprise” on April 7-8, 2015 in Bethesda, Maryland.
+Dr. Krecek participated in the NIH One Health workshop titled “Integrating the Veterinarian Scientist into the Biomedical Research Enterprise” on April 7-8, 2015 in Bethesda, Maryland.
 The interactive workshop brought veterinarians, clinicians and basic researchers together to provide information and advice on how basic and applied biomedical research utilizing the concept of One Health, is advancing the NIH human health and disease mission at the highest research and scientific standards.
-Additional information on this Workshop is available at https://www.scgcorp.com/ORIPOneHealth2015/
+Additional information on this workshop is available here.

 Supporting the World Health Organization (WHO) World Health Day on April 7, 2015, Texas A&M University planned a collaborative cross-disciplinary Extension/Research Food Safety Summit.
 Texas A&M One Health, Texas A&M Center for Food Safety, and Texas A&M AgriLife Research and Extension collaborated to engage food safety researchers and extension specialists in a discussion of the current status and future needs of our food safety programs.
 Twenty researchers and extension specialists gathered to hear from experts and to discuss the future of food safety, a theme of high relevance to all people on the planet, one with multiple stakeholders, including government, civil society, the private sector, and intergovernmental agencies.